 Your vehicle is designed to use "Regular" unleaded gasoline with pump (R+M)/2 octane rating of 87.
-We do not recommend the use of gasolines labeled as "Regular" that are sold with octane ratings of 86 or lower in high altitude areas.
+We do not recommend the use of gasolines labeled as "Regular" that are sold with octane ratings of 86 o are sold with octane ratings of 86 or lower in high altitude areas.